There are many running apparel brands to pick from. Here are our favorite based on years of testing. Photo: iRunFar/Eszter Horanyi

 Location: Seattle, Washington

-Popular Models: Roga Shorts, Flyout Wool Half Zip, Super Seamless Bra, Flyout Short Sleeve
+Popular Models: Roga Shorts, Flyout Wool Half Zip, Flyout Short Sleeve, Hi Twenty Bra

 What We Like: Oiselle is truly a for-women, by-women brand that has positively grown through the input of its customers and professional athletes by regularly fielding feedback from the public.

-What We Don’t: Sometimes, the sizing is inconsistent across the product lines.
+What We Don’t: The sizing is sometimes inconsistent across the product lines.

 The Roga Shorts debuted in Oiselle’s first year and have stayed in the line ever since.
-They are everything you’d want in a pair of shorts for daily running, with bold colors and prints that make them stand out and a flat waistband, large back zip pocket, and semi-fitted style.
+They remain a favorite in our Best Running Shorts for Women guide.
+They are everything you’d want in a pair of shorts for daily running, with bold colors and prints that make them stand out, a flat waistband, a large back zip pocket, and a semi-fitted style.
 The company continues to create pieces of clothing that are as fun to wear as they are functional.

-The Flyout Wool Half Zip combines a half-zip front with a super comfortable wool blend that wicks moisture, breathes, resists odor build-up, and stays moderately warm when wet from rain or sweat. iRunFar tester Kristin Zosel says Flyout Wool is the lightest weight wool and polyester combination fabric she’s ever worn.
+The Flyout Wool Half Zip combines a half-zip front with a super comfortable wool blend that wicks moisture, breathes, resists odor build-up, and stays moderately warm when wet from rain or sweat. iRunFar tester Kristin Zosel says Flyout Wool is the lightest-weight wool and polyester combination fabric she’s worn.

 Montbell